 For this reason, getting rid of raccoons under your deck by driving them away is considered a more ethical course of action.
 Using some of the methods we discussed earlier, you can deter raccoons and push them to look elsewhere for shelter.

 Quick Tip: Many raccoons have multiple backup nests they can take their babies to.
 Ethical raccoon harassment improves the chance of survival and is a safer alternative to trapping.

 The battle’s not over once you’ve gotten rid of the raccoons living under your deck.
 There’s a good chance that more will utilize that space if given an opportunity.

-To ensure that you don’t have to deal with that headache again in the future, here are some things you can do to keep raccoons out for good!
+To ensure that you don’t have to deal with that headache again in the future, here are some things you can do to keep raccoons away for good!

 Seal Up Trash

 Accessible garbage is one of the biggest attractors for raccoons.
 Standard bins are no match for these clever bandits!
 They’re perfectly capable of removing lids and getting to the goods inside.